UNSCRIPTED PITCH ACCELERATOR

 No, you don’t need a manager, agent, or entertainment lawyer to submit.
 However in lieu of representation, you are required to submit a completed and signed release form for your project to be considered.

 Yes, Comcast-NBCUniversal employees are eligible to submit.
-Submissions from employees will only be considered after employee gets written manager and HR approval to participate.
+Submissions from employees will only be considered after employee gets written manager and HR approval (VP and above) to participate.
 Preparation of any materials for submission is entirely voluntary and not part of the employee’s job duties.

 MATERIAL